Legal clashes await U.S. companies covering workers' abortion costs

 "If you can sue me as a person for carrying your daughter across state lines, you can sue Amazon for paying for it," Wilson said.

-Amazon, Citigroup, Lyft, Conde Nast and several other companies that have announced reimbursement policies did not respond to requests for comment.
+Amazon, Citigroup and other companies that have announced reimbursement policies did not respond to requests for comment.
+A Lyft spokesperson said: “We believe access to healthcare is essential and transportation should never be a barrier to that access."

 For many large companies that fund their own health plans, the federal law regulating employee benefits will provide crucial cover in civil lawsuits over their reimbursement policies, several lawyers and other legal experts said.